Adversarial Attacks on Combinatorial Multi-Armed Bandits: Introduction

 \subsection{Related works}

 \paragraph{Adversarial attacks on bandits and reinforcement learning} Reward poisoning attacks on bandit algorithms were first studied in the stochastic multi-armed bandit setting \citep{jun2018adversarial, liu2019data}, where an adversary can always force the bandit algorithm to pull a target arm linear times only using a logarithmic cost. \citet{garcelon2020adversarial} studied attacks on linear contextual bandits.
 The notion of attackability is first termed by \citet{wang2022linear}, where they studied the attackability of linear stochastic bandits.
 Adversarial attacks on reinforcement learning have been studied under white box \citep{rakhsha2020policy, zhang2020adaptive} and black-box setting \citep{rakhsha2021reward,rangi2022understanding}.
 Specifically, \citet{rangi2022understanding} showed there exist unattackable episodic RL instances with reward poisoning attacks.
 However, none of the existing work analyzed the attackability of a given instance.
+Besides reward poisoning attacks, other threat models such as environment poisoning attacks \citep{rakhsha2020policy,sun2021vulnerabilityaware,xu2021transferable,rangi2022understanding} and action poisoning attacks \citep{liu2020action} were also being studied.
+We focus on reward poisoning attacks in this paper and leave investigation on other threat models as future work.

-\paragraph{Corruption-tolerant bandits} Another line of work studies the robustness of bandit algorithms against poisoning attacks, also known as corruption-tolerant bandits. \citet{lykouris2018stochastic,gupta2019better} proposed robust MAB algorithms under an oblivious adversary who determines the manipulation before the bandit algorithm pulls an arm. \citet{dong2022combinatorial} proposed a robust CMAB algorithm under strategic manipulations where the corruptions are limited to only increase the outcome of base arms in semi-bandit feedback.
+\paragraph{Corruption-tolerant bandits} Another line of work studies the robustness of bandit algorithms against poisoning attacks, also known as corruption-tolerant bandits. \citet{lykouris2018stochastic,gupta2019better} proposed robust MAB algorithms under an oblivious adversary who determines the manipulation before the bandit algorithm pulls an arm. \citet{dong2022combinatorial} proposed a robust CMAB algorithm under strategic manipulations where the corruptions are limited to only increase the outcome of base arms in semi-bandit feedback with known attack budget.
 This is weaker than our threat model as we allow the adversary to increase or decrease the outcome of base arms.